 Tibetan incense is indispensable to Tibetan people's lives.
 People use it to worship Buddha and drive away evil spirits.
 There are many varieties of Tibetan incense, which are developed by Tibetan physicians according to the methods recorded in Tibetan medicine books.
 Tibetan incense from Minzhulin Monastery is very famous in Tibet.

 Jiacha walnuts are known throughout the Tibetan plateau for their thin skin, large size, tender walnut meat, full flesh, and mellow and sweet walnut meat.
 They are tributes of the Dalai Lama and dignitaries in the past.

 Yandrok, an air-dried meat made from beef or mutton is a classic souvenir.
 It is dried near the Yandrok Lake area, a perfect spot to absorb all those natural salt and minerals into the meat itself while it dries, giving it a unique taste.

 Next on our list is jade, it is one of the most valuable stones in China throughout history.
 Qiongjie jade jewelry and accessories are a crowd favorite, known for their gorgeous design and eye-catching shimmer.
 No wonder it can be sold in large numbers!

-Generally speaking, you can visit Shannan at any time of the year.
-While the best time to visit shannan is from April to October.
-The rainy season of Shannan is from July to August.
+Tourists can visit Shannan at any time of the year.
+The best time is from May to November.
+The rainy season of Shannan is from June to August.

 Email response within 0.5~24 hours.